samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 **Options**

-1. Restore all workspaces that were open when quitting Tehanu:
+1. Restore all workspaces that were open when quitting Gram:

 ```json [settings]
 {